a2k-hanlon/linter-veriloghdl/README.md

 On Windows, you can obtain Verilator through [MSYS2](https://www.msys2.org/), or compile it from source using MinGW or Cygwin.
 Instructions for installing Verilator on Windows are included with this package in [verilator-install-windows.md](https://github.com/a2k-hanlon/linter-veriloghdl/blob/master/verilator-install-windows.md).
 There are instructions for installation with MSYS2 and for compiling Verilator from source with Cygwin.

-Note that GTKWave is not necessary for linting.
-This applies to both compilers.
+Note that GTKWave is not necessary for linting, even though it may be bundled with intstallers or suggested by documentation for the compilers.

 ## Package Installation and Setup